What is vitamin B6 and magnesium therapy?

 There are no established practice guidelines for this approach.
 Generally, it’s suggested that people take large doses of vitamin B6 (usually in tablet form) along with magnesium.
 Magnesium is supposed to help the body absorb the vitamin B6 and reduce any side effects.

-Does vitamin B6 and magnesium therapy work for autistic people?
+Does vitamin B6 and magnesium therapy help autistic children?

-There have been very few high-quality studies, and more research is needed to say whether this therapy works.
+There have been very few high-quality studies, and more research is needed to say whether this therapy helps autistic children.

 Possible side-effects of giving large doses of vitamin B6 include sensory neuropathy (inflammation or wasting away of the sensory nerves), headache, depression, vomiting and sensitivity to light.